julian-baumann/open-phybox/README.md

 By using a 7-pin DIN connector, we can connect any original Phybox meter and measure its voltage with an external ADC chip.
 Since the Phybox devices need an operating voltage of `±15V`, a buck converter is used to convert the `5V` coming from the ESP to the required `±15V`.

+The voltage is regulated using a voltage divider.
+This voltage divider consist of a 27k Ohms and a 100k Ohms resistor.

 <p align="center">
     <img src="assets/open-phybox-schematic.png" width="1000" />
 </p>